Dammit: Reception and legacy

+Cameron Hurley of We Are the In Crowd is quoted saying: "For many, ["Dammit"] was the introduction to pop punk guitar playing.
+It's not the most advanced riff to play, but you just had to learn it."

 In popular culture

 The song was featured in the 1998 teen film Can't Hardly Wait, during a scene in which the police break up a house party.
 The song was also featured in the television series Dawson's Creek in episode 8 of Season 1.

 The song was also included in the music video game Guitar Hero World Tour, along with an in-game representation of Travis Barker, who becomes available to play upon completing the song in the drum career.

-"Dammit" has been covered by a number of artists, including All Time Low, Cloud Control, Lisa Prank, FIDLAR, Good Charlotte, Of Mice & Men and Pierce the Veil, Best Coast and Skatune Network.
-Rapper Lil Peep often included a karaoke crowd-singalong cover of Dammit during live shows in 2017.
+"Dammit" has been covered by a number of artists, including All Time Low, Cloud Control, Lisa Prank, FIDLAR, Good Charlotte, Of Mice & Men and Pierce the Veil, and Best Coast.